tejasvivig29/Trivia-Board/README.md

 # **Trivia-Board**

-Trivia-Board is a single page online quiz web application built on React.Js using one of the most important features of React, React Hooks.
+[Triva-Board](https://trivia-board-application.herokuapp.com/) is a single page online quiz web application built on React.Js using one of the most important features of React, React Hooks.

 ## Welcome to Trivia Board

+[Link to the application] (https://trivia-board-application.herokuapp.com/)

 ## Table of content